 I’ll share a bit about why I made the switch and which features sealed the deal for me in this post — but really I want to highlight the features, pros and cons of each platform to help you decide which is right for your business.

 Kajabi (affiliate link) is an online platform that, as they say, has “everything you need for your knowledge business.
 All in one place.”
 Kajabi is an all-in-one tool where you can build your:

 - Checkout pages

 - Email marketing system

 - Landing pages, & more…

-Kajabi offers course creators and online marketers the chance to have their entire business all in one place.
+Kajabi offers course creators and online marketers the chance to have their entire business all in one place (and provides the option for affiliate marketing).
 By using Kajabi, you could easily replace tools like ConvertKit, Leadpages, Katra, Thinkific, SamCart, etc. and consolidate with Kajabi.

 You could always use Kajabi just as a course builder, but the options are endless to fully utilize Kajabi to replace so many tech tools in your business.

 WHAT IS TEACHABLE?